AliOsamaHassan/IBMCallForCodeTeamI/Chatbot/readMe.md

 Natural disasters have devastating consequences for the cities that suffer them .Where the least damage that could occur that Many victims are lost or left homeless and without health care .
 During a disaster, affected residents need a single portal to obtain  basic information that will enable them to take advantage of available services , as will as to get updated with latest news.

 - ### Survival Network Chatbot: a Cognitive Chatbot that uses different conversational AI technologies to provide support to affected residents and  automatically answer questions posed by people in natural human language.
-By combining several cognitive capabilities such as natural language understanding, natural language processing, machine learning, speech to text , tone analyzer.
+By combining several cognitive capabilities such as natural language understanding, natural language processing, machine learning, speech to text , tone analyzer, Weather Company data , Watson Discovery.

 url : https://survival-network-chatbot.eu-gb.mybluemix.net/